SEMICeu/SDK-Solid/README.md

 - Generate a URI to which the user should be redirected in order to approve the patch request

-Those functions can be found in the folder: https://github.com/SEMICeu/SDK-Solid/tree/main/sdk/src/functions and collected in the file [main.ts](https://github.com/SEMICeu/SDK-Solid/blob/main/sdk/src/main.ts)
+Those functions can be found in the [functions](https://github.com/SEMICeu/SDK-Solid/tree/main/sdk/src/functions) folder and collected in the file [main.ts](https://github.com/SEMICeu/SDK-Solid/blob/main/sdk/src/main.ts)

+New functions can be added in the functions folder and declared in the main.ts file

 The demo is a React application that reuses the SDK.